Luiyi-Hurtado/Building-a-CI_CD-Pipeline/README.md

 ### Successful prediction from deployed flask app in Azure Cloud Shell

-* After your deployment pipeline is set up, the Azure App Service will automatically run the latest version of your application when a successful build is completed.\
+* After your deployment pipeline is set up, the Azure App Service will automatically run the latest version of your application when a successful build is completed.

+* **make prediction**
 ![Use this file as a template for the deployed prediction](./img/prediction.png)

-* Using the locust file
+* **Using the locust file**
 ![locustfile](./img/locust_img.png)
 >
 ## Enhancements